emrizki/binar-chp6-challenge/README.md

 ```
 ## How To Use 🔧

-From your command line, first clone Simplefolio:
+From your command line, first clone:

 ```bash
 # Clone this repository